keybase/client/go/saltpack/specs/saltpack_signing.md

 will contain just a header packet, with no payload.

 Both formats will hash a random nonce along with the plaintext, and then sign the resulting hash.
-The goal for this nonce is to guarantee that we always sign bytes that are unpredictable to an attacker.
-Without the nonce, an attacker giving us plaintexts to sign might be able to find one whose hash had some desirable substring, which could be meaningful to another application.
+This nonce serves two purposes.
+First, in the attached format, it prevents an attacker from swapping in payload packets from other messages.
+Second, in both formats, it helps us avoid signing bytes that an attacker could predict in advance.

 ## Attached Implementation